 You can choose to store the sauce separately from the cooked pasta or mix them together before placing it in the refrigerator or freezer.
 The advantage of storing them separately is that you have more flexibility later on and can use the pasta for another dish.
 In addition, as the pasta sits in the sauce it can become mushy over a few days.
 If you think you will be using the pasta in a day or so, the sauce and pasta mixed together does allow the flavors to penetrate the noodles and may make for a more delicious dish.
 Store in a tightly sealed container or bag with as much air removed as possible.

 Using Leftover Pasta

-If the recipe calls for cool or cold pasta—such as in a casserole, pasta salad, or pasta frittata—use the pasta straight from the refrigerator.
+If the recipe calls for cool or cold pasta, such as in a casserole, pasta salad, or pasta frittata, use the pasta straight from the refrigerator.
 If you need the noodles to be warm, you can reheat the pasta by dropping it into a pot of rapidly boiling water for 30 to 60 seconds, just until hot.
-Make sure not leave the pasta in the water for longer than one minute or it will overcook!
+Make sure not to leave the pasta in the water for longer than one minute or it will overcook.
 Reheat the sauce separately and then combine with the hot pasta as you would if you had made it fresh.